jaytarang92/DeveloperEvaluation/GulfStateFinancialServices/README.md

 I don't have a lot of open-source stuff, but I did happen to create a [SMS forwarder/Service Health Checker](https://github.com/jaytarang92/sms-health-check).

-The idea behind this was original to make sure my cell phone service was not degraded and could receive messages in the area I was in.
+The idea behind this was to make sure my cell phone service was not degraded and could receive messages in the area I was in.
 There had been a time where I missed a couple of important messages, so this project came about.
 Also, this was around the same time Azure released their communication service.

-Now I use is a proxy to respond and receive text messages where I wouldn't want my personal number exposed.
+Now I use this as a proxy to respond and receive text messages where I wouldn't want my personal number exposed.

 Here are some other projects I have worked on:\
 /* Remotsy is an IR Blaster for your TV */\